emgag/keyvault-certdeploy/README.md

 Available Commands:
-  dump        Dump certificate and key from vault to current directory or dir, if supplied help        Help about any command push        Push a certificate to the vault sync        Sync configured certificates from vault to system
+  dump        Dump certificate and key from vault to current directory or dir, if supplied help        Help about any command list        List certificates in vault push        Push a certificate to the vault sync        Sync configured certificates from vault to system version     Print the version number of keyvault-certdeploy

 Flags:
   -c, --config string   Config file (default locations are $HOME/.config/keyvault-certdeploy.yml, /etc/keyvault-certdeploy/keyvault-certdeploy.yml, $PWD/keyvault-certdeploy.yml)